Wilnath/anomaly-laptop-trading/README.md

+## Anomaly Laptop Trading
 Allows you to use the hideout laptop to trade nearby traders.

-Additional Credits:
+### Additional Credits:
 ImSoHM02 (blackthenwhite@Discord)
 Ishmaeel